2023 Solar Incentives Guide for Thornton, IL - Tax Credits & Rebates

 EcoWatch's Thornton, IL Solar Incentives FAQs

-It's best to speak with your local Thornton solar installer to get an understanding of which incentives your project may qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided at the level of the Illinois government, might have additional requirements.
+It's a smart idea to get in touch with your local Thornton solar installer to get an understanding of which incentives your project will qualify for.
+Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, like those given by the state of Illinois, may have other requirements.

-To find the top solar panel installation companies near you, read our article on the best solar companies in Thornton.
+To find a top-rated solar panel installer, check out our guide to the top solar companies in Thornton.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.